veertuinc/anka-docs/content/en/docs/Troubleshooting Guides and FAQs/teamcity-plugin/build-stuck-in-queued.md

 ---
-title: "Teamcity doesn't start VMs"
+title: "Builds stuck in queued"
-linkTitle: "Teamcity doesn't start VMs"
+linkTitle: "Builds stuck in queued"
 weight: 4
 draft: true
 description: >
-  How to debug Anka Teamcity plugin common issues.
+  How to debug teamcity not starting agents for a build.
 ---